-Requiring upfront payment from your client when they schedule a lesson does two things: it makes sure that you can collect payment in the event of a no-show, and it makes the client less likely to miss the appointment in the first place because they know their money is on the line.
+Requiring upfront payment from your client when they schedule a lesson does two things.
+It makes sure that you can collect payment in the event of a no-show.
+Also, it makes the client less likely to miss the appointment in the first place.
+They know their money is on the line.

 It also sets the tone that you’re serious about protecting your instructors’ valuable time.

 Besides the cash flow benefits, packages are also a great sales tool because you can create them based on your clients’ individual performance goals.
-That’s why we developed eSoft Planner to let you make custom packages on the spot that combine classes, clinics, lessons and rentals.
+That’s why we developed eSoft Planner.
+It lets you make custom packages on the spot that combine classes, clinics, lessons and rentals.

 Reminders, Reminders, Reminders